 The CEL Robox arrives with a standard CEL 2-year warranty which is miles better than the shoddy offerings (3 months in some cases) flogged by other manufacturers.

-CEL’s website provides a comprehensive library of troubleshooting, educational, and setup guides, as well as contact details for the support team that from what we’ve heard on the grapevine is responsive with expert knowledge and support for all types of issues.
+CEL’s website provides a comprehensive library of troubleshooting, educational, and setup guides, as well as contact details for the support team that, from what we’ve heard on the grapevine, is responsive with expert knowledge and support for all types of issues.

 The CEL Robox is packed full of great features and a stunning look that makes it far easier on the eyes that the majority of similarly priced printers.
-Unfortunately, the print quality doesn’t match up to the lofty surface promises and its incredible speed.
+Unfortunately, the print quality doesn’t match up to the lofty surface promises and its amazing speed.
 It isn’t bad per se but is nothing to write home about, and the frequency of errors is a little too pronounced for our liking.

 The CEL Robox also has its downsides beyond the inferior print quality: the limited connectivity, small build volume, and the ok-but-not-exceptional software.

 Fortunately, CEL seems aware of the issues plaguing the device and have created the much-refined CEL Robox Dual with an array of new features and improvements with the print quality to match.
 In our opinion, avoid the standard Robox in favor of the updated Dual if you can.
 The Dual is everything the Robox strives to be and more.